panda7789/docs.cs-cz/docs/visual-basic/language-reference/operators/like-operator.md

 ---
-title: "Like – operátor (Visual Basic)" ms.date: 07/20/2015
+title: Like – operátor (Visual Basic) ms.date: 07/20/2015
-ms.prod: .net
-ms.reviewer:
-ms.suite:
-ms.technology: devlang-visual-basic
-ms.topic: article
 f1_keywords:
 - Like
 - vb.Like